 As a bonus, the enzymes also stimulate the body to increase its production of plasmin, a body enzyme that also helps in the process of dissolving fibrin scar tissue!

 (Note: Is this a Cure?
-These nine enzymes don’t heal the cause of the scar tissue in the liver and kidney.
+These eight enzymes don’t heal the cause of the scar tissue in the liver and kidney.
 However, they can help to dissolve the scar tissue that is a result of the chronic inflammation.
 Then, we recommend some nutrients to also help reduce the levels of chronic inflammation.)

 Step 2: Monolaurin (needed – if infections or hepatitis)